JUPITER LANDING VEHICLE

 (Iron Man I#116 (fb) - BTS) - The JLV was developed by Stark International on a multi-million dollar contract for NASA.
 At some point, Tony Stark told his then-lover Whitney Frost about the project.

-(Captain Marvel I#50) - Tony Stark took the vehicle for a test drive while garbed as Iron Man, when the Super-Adaptoid entered the training area.
-Not recognizing him at first, Iron Man was afraid that an innocent had wandered into the test range, but the Super-Adaptoid lifted the vehicle up with both hands then ripped it in half.
-He subsequently hurled half of the vehicle at Stark's scientists, but Iron Man caught the wreckage in time to save them.
+(Captain Marvel I#50) - While clad in his Iron Man armor, Stark was taking the JLV for a test-drive, when the Super-Adaptoid entered the testing grounds.
+Not recognizing him at first, Iron Man was afraid that an innocent had wandered into the test range, but the Super-Adaptoid lifted the vehicle up with both hands and ripped it in half; he subsequently hurled half of the vehicle at Stark's scientists, but Iron Man caught the wreckage in time to save them.

-After Stark left, Mike Trudeau entered the hanger -- Trudeau (head of SI’s communications division, but secretly working as a sleeper agent for Jonas Hale of Roxxon) knocked Lang out and commandeered the JLV to destroy SI’s analytical lab complex.
+After Stark left, Mike Trudeau entered the hanger -- Trudeau (secretly working as a sleeper agent for Jonas Hale of Roxxon) knocked out Lang and commandeered the JLV to destroy SI's analytical lab complex.

 (Iron Man I#145) - A projected image of the JLV was seen as part of the SI exhibit at the 24th Annual Conclave of Electronics Engineers and Innovators held at the Park Sheraton Hotel in Dallas, Texas -- this exhibit was later destroyed by the Raiders.

-(Iron Man: Bad Blood#3) - Many years later, Stark donated the JLV to the Seattle Aerospace Center to serve as a musuem piece.
-However, an Stark employee named Earl who was preparing the device for display had been secretly hired by Justin Hammer to steal the Negative Energy Condenser which was also on display.
-Earl activated the JLV in order to steal the device, blasted a hole through the building's ceiling then launched himself away in the JLV's escape pod.
+(Iron Man: Bad Blood#3) - Some years later, Stark donated the JLV to the Seattle Aerospace Center to serve as a museum piece.
+However, a Stark employee named Earl, who was preparing the JLV for display, had been secretly hired by Justin Hammer to steal the Negative Energy Condenser which was also on display.
+Earl activated the JLV in order to steal the device, then blasted a hole through the building's ceiling and launched himself away in the JLV's escape pod.
 However, Stark switched to his Iron Man identity and smashed the escape pod from the sky with a single punch.
-The escape pod crashed into the body of the JLV, wrecking it.
-Earl was rendered comatose in the crash.
+The escape pod crashed into the body of the JLV, wrecking it--consequently, Earl was rendered comatose in the crash.

-Comments: Created by Scott Edelman, Al Milgrom and Terry Austin.
+Comments: Original version created by Scott Edelman, Al Milgrom and Terry Austin;

 Thanks to AvatarWarlord72 for adding the Iron Man: The Legend appearance.

-The JLV was referred to as an LSM in its first appearance (Life Support Module).
+The JLV was referred to as an LSM (Life Support Module). in its first appearance.

 CLARIFICATIONS: